- Academy Junior Senate

 Cub Sportscast members had the opportunity to meet Jamie Samuelsen of 97.1 the Ticket!

-Moderator: Mr. Alex Davidson
+Moderator: Mr. Alexander Davidson

 Focus Hope's Generation of Promise Program is a cross-school district, multi-cultural, urban/suburban student leadership development program.
 Participating students meet to focus on the resources, leadership, and critical issues that influence the quality of life in Metropolitan Detroit Session topics include education, volunteerism, racial/cultural diversity, economic development, and youth leadership issues.
 The group meets in the Library various times of the year.